-Hamburger steaks with gravy is a flavorful family dinner featuring seasoned hamburger patties smothered in a silky onion gravy.
+Hamburger steaks with gravy is a flavorful family dinner featuring seasoned hamburger patties smothered in a silky and savory onion gravy.

-This meal is easy, affordable, comfort food that is best served over a bed of fluffy mashed potatoes.
-You can round the meal out further with some herb stuffing to sop up any leftover gravy, along with a side of roasted green beans.
+Gather the whole family around the dinner table tonight with these tender steaks smothered in rich gravy.
+Using only simple ingredients, this meal is an easy, affordable, family favorite comfort food that is best served over a bed of fluffy mashed potatoes or egg noodles.
+You can round this hearty meal out further with some herb stuffing to sop up any leftover gravy, along with a side of roasted green beans.

 Hamburger steak with gravy is exactly what it sounds like, ground beef is formed into individual steaks and smothered with onions and brown gravy.
 These are not hamburger patties, such as you would use for making burgers, they are actually more similar to meatloaf since the ground beef is mixed with egg, breadcrumbs, and seasonings.